nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/lpadc/temperature_measurement/example_board_readme.md

 Prepare the Demo
 ===============
-1. Connect a USB Type-C cable between the host PC and the MCU-Link port(J15) on the target board.
+1. Connect a USB Type-C cable between the host PC and the LPC-Link USB port (J16) on the target board.
-2. Open a serial terminal with the following settings (See Appendix A in Getting started guide for description how to determine serial port number):
+2. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits
     - No parity